bitbof/klecks/README.md

 (ISO 639-1) language codes in `src/languages/languages.json`.
 The generated file will already include everything except `value`.
 To **edit an existing translation**, simply edit one of the files in `src/languages`.
 If a language file is out of sync with `src/languages/_base-en.json5` (English), whatever key is out of sync will be ignored and fall back on English.
 English is the source of truth.
-A translation cannot add new keys.
+A translation cannot add new keys without it also being in `_base-en.json5`.

 To **see your changes** in Klecks, run `npm run lang:build`.
 It needs to be run whenever changes to `src/languages` are made or it won't be up to date.
 Then build or start Klecks.